chanphatchau/Property-Sales-of-Melbourne-Python/README.md

 # 🏡 Melbourne Property Price Prediction (Python)

-This project analyzes housing data from Melbourne to predict property prices using machine learning techniques.
+This project analyses housing data from Melbourne to predict property prices using machine learning techniques.
 It includes data cleaning, exploratory analysis, feature engineering, and model building with scikit-learn.

 ---